cse-sim/cse/doc/src/records/descond.md

 # DESCOND

 Specifies conditions for a cooling design day.
-When referenced in Top coolDsCond, these items are used to generate a 24 hour design day used during autosizing.
+When referenced in [Top coolDsCond](#coolDsCond), these items are used to generate a 24 hour design day used during autosizing.
+Note that coolDsCond can reference more than one DESCOND, allowing multiple design conditions to be used for autosizing.
+For example, both summer and fall days could be specified to ensure a range of sun angles are considered.
 Any DESCONDs that are not referenced in coolDsCond have no effect.

 **desCondName**